-Pneumomediastinum is when air is present in the mediastinum, the space between the lungs and surrounding the heart.
+Pneumomediastinum is when air is present in the mediastinum.
+This is the space between the lungs and surrounding the heart.
 Air may enter from a leakage in a lung, the esophagus, or airways.

 Pneumomediastinum is uncommon.
 While most cases resolve without treatment, some can cause serious and potentially life threatening complications.
 As such, it is important that people are able to identify symptoms that require prompt medical attention.

 This article describes what pneumomediastinum is, including its symptoms, causes, and risk factors.
 We also provide information on how doctors diagnose and treat pneumomediastinum and its complications in adults as well as newborns.

 Finally, we answer some frequently asked questions about the condition.

 Pneumomediastinum is the medical term for the abnormal presence of air within the mediastinum.
 The mediastinum is the space in the center of the chest, between the lungs and surrounding the heart.

 It is an uncommon condition.
 Instances are typically due to air leaking from a lung, airway, or the esophagus into the mediastinum.